 Look at the "invincible" frontal profile of a modern American M1A2 tank with extra TUSK protection (pictured with new reactive armor along its sides).
 Few express concern about the exposed aiming systems and unprotected secondary armament.
 Broken tracks or road wheels can down a tank for hours.
 The main gun can be hit and a lucky shot may hit the turret ring and penetrate.
-Tanks encountering infantrymen armed with large numbers of simple shoulder-fired anti-armor rockets or rapid-fire 20-40mm autocannon will encounter a blizzard of projectiles that set off reactive armor and APS to cause damage.
+Tanks encountering infantrymen, armed with large numbers of simple shoulder-fired anti-armor rockets or rapid-fire 20-40mm autocannon, will encounter a blizzard of projectiles that set off reactive armor and APS and cause damage.
 Finally, while larger, long-range ATGMs like Hellfire, TOW, and Kornet are unable to penetrate the frontal armor of heavy tanks, their impact causes a massive explosion that always puts the tank out of action.
 There are hundreds of youtube videos recorded the past few years that show heavy tanks like the M1 being blasted and disabled by an ATGM.

-Yet another threat to the tank are Self-Propelled Anti-Aircraft Guns (SPAAGs).
+Yet another threat to tanks are Self-Propelled Anti-Aircraft Guns (SPAAGs).
 These are key weapons on the modern battlefield to destroy threats like: attack aircraft, attack helicopters, incoming ATGMs, UAV, and infantry with shoulder-fired rockets.
 SPAAGs are armed with one or two 20-40mm autocannon and some mount a few anti-aircraft missiles.
 Here is a good video overview of modern SPAAGs around the world.
 Note that the US Army has none!
 Generals retired the M163 VADS in 1994 while other armies wisely kept them in service.
 Watch South Koreans fire this system at ground targets and imagine an armored force encountering that 20mm hailstorm.

 The US Marine Corps developed an impressive anti-aircraft LAV with a 25mm gatling gun and Stinger missiles.
 The vehicle was expensive since only 17 were procured and it was soon retired as the Cold War ended.
 Generals didn't recognize its secondary value as an anti-armor weapon.
-Ironically, it used the same GAU-12 found on the Marine Corps AV-8 Harrier that was promoted as an anti-armor weapon during development.
+Ironically, it used the same GAU-12 gatling gun found on the Marine Corps AV-8 Harrier that was promoted as an anti-armor weapon.
 Watch this rare footage that shows what a 25mm gatling gun can do to a tank.
 In an encounter between a SPAAG and a heavy tank, the winner is whoever fires first, and a SPAAG turret turns much faster than a tank's.
-A tank has greater range and fires a far more powerful projectile, but most encounters are at less than 1000 meters, and once a SPAAG starts hosing down a tank it will be disabled in seconds.
+A tank cannon has greater range and fires a far more powerful projectile, but most encounters are at less than 1000 meters, and once a SPAAG starts hosing down a tank it will be disabled in seconds.

 A unit with a mix of SPAAGs is probably best.
-One armed with the proven radar-guided Oerlikon 35 mm twin cannon (pictured) or Bofors 40mm autocannon, and one with a 20mm or 25mm gatling and missiles.
+One armed with the proven radar-guided Oerlikon 35 mm twin cannon (pictured) or Bofors LVK90 40mm autocannon, and one with a 20mm or 25mm gatling and missiles.
 Both should also have a machine gun to provide close protection when needed.

-The Successors to the Tank
+Successors to the Tank

 Missiles in the year 2030 will be even smarter with better warheads than today's ATGMs.
 The dominant role of the tank on the modern battlefield will be replaced by two specialized systems.
 The SPAAG is the obvious new primary ground combat vehicle given its multirole capabilities, like gunning down incoming ATGMs and UAVs.
-However, SPAAGs are too expensive and lightly armored to engage in close combat as part of the needed "tank-infantry" assault team.
+However, SPAAGs are too expensive and lightly armored to engage in close combat as part of the needed tank-infantry assault team.
 A much smaller, simpler, heavily armored infantry support vehicle is needed for this role, which I dubbed "Rhinos" in my book.
 These can be supported by SPAAGs following at a safe distance to provide overwatch for aerial threats.

 Retiring tanks is now discussed in reports that Norway may shed its heavy tanks.
 That is wise if they plan to fight only defensive battles, but armies also need heavily armored vehicles like Rhinos to assault enemy positions.
-Heavy armor is still needed, it is the big single-shot 120mm cannon that makes the tank obsolete!
+Heavy armor is still needed, it is the big single-shot 120mm cannon that makes the tank obsolete.
 ATGMs can fill that role and leave room for an autocannon needed to engage modern threats.

 Russia learned this during its recent Islamic conflicts, including fighting in Syria.
-Infantry were unable to flight alongside T-72 tanks with the blast of its 125mm gun and reactive armor danger.
+Infantry were unable to fight alongside T-72 tanks with the blast of its 125mm gun and reactive armor danger.
 A hybrid was developed using the heavily armored T-72 tank chassis and dubbed the BMPT "Terminator". (above) Rather than a big cannon, it has dual 30mm autocannon, a machine gun, and two 30mm grenade launchers.
 BMPTs can provide far better direct support near infantry without the dangerous blast of a 125mm cannon.
-It is also smaller, lighter and less costly to produce and support than a tank.
+It is also lighter and less costly to produce and support than a tank.

 Carlton Meyer editorG2mil@Gmail.com